svalinn/dagmc_stats/README.md

 Minimum, Maximum, Median, and Mean (average) are returned for this statistic, as well as a distribution.

+There is an option to return the EntityHandle of each Volume and its corrosponding number of Surfaces

 ## 9. Triangles per Surface: